Edb83/snake/README.md

 ### Acknowledgements

-- Jonathan Munz (Code Institute Mentor) - for his reassurance, support and tips
+- Jonathan Munz (Code Institute Mentor) - for his reassurance, support and invaluable suggestions

 - Bim Williams (Code Institute Alumnus) - for taking the time to help on Slack